cgisca/PGSGP/README.md

 play_games_services.load_events_by_id(["EVENT_ID_1", "EVENT_ID_2", ...])

 # Callbacks:
-# If there is at least on event, following callback will be triggered:
+# If there is at least one event, following callback will be triggered:
 func _on_events_loaded(events_array):
 	# Parse received string json of events using parse_json
 	var available_events = parse_json(events_array)